Life of Riley Lodge

 A. Definitely.
 We have a very large driveway that is able to park several vehicles easily.

 A. No, and here is where we get serious.
 We are only permitted to rent to 13 people, including infants (is it weird that we consider them people too?).
 We never ever allow our permit to be violated for two excellent reasons: 1) The permit is conditional on our septic system.
 Overburdening a septic system results in tragically disgusting and expensive consequences.
 2) We are a luxury property and we care very deeply about our home.
 We do not want excessive wear and tear on our beautiful furnishings.
 So please don't put us in a position to enforce our permit.
 We will know.
 It won't be fun for either of us.
 We repeat: tragically disgusting and expensive.
+If you have more than 13 guests, let's talk about it.
+We have ways we can help you still accomplish staying at our place without sleeping everyone under our roof.
+Also, no tents.

 A. Why yes, we do!
 We stock the Gear Room with tons of outdoor games.
 These games, when combined with our extensive lawn, generally produce the desired outcome.
 If that isn't enough, the basketball court or the lake can be relied upon to do the trick.
-And once you have gotten those little people good and tired, you will be pleased to find that our multi-floor home keeps the sounds of your adult entertainments contained and away from the Bunk Room, hence not tempting them with the dreaded counter-strategy: They're-Having-Fun-Without-Me-So-I-Better-Get-Up-and-See-Over-And-Over-Again.
+And once you have gotten those little people good and tired, you will be pleased to find that our multi-floor home keeps the sounds of your adult entertainments contained and away from the Bunk Room, hence not tempting them with the dreaded kid counter-strategy, "They're-Having-Fun-Without-Me-So-I-Better-Get-Up-and-See-Over-And-Over-Again."
 To ensure success, we have also stocked a wealth of indoor games and puzzles as well in case the weather doesn't cooperate.

 Q. Is the Lodge able to accommodate wheelchairs?